United States Coast Guard Reserve: Recent events

 In 1997, a memorandum of understanding was signed between the New York Naval Militia and the U.S. Coast Guard, permitting Coast Guard reservists to serve in the New York Naval Militia, while simultaneously continuing their service in the Coast Guard Reserve.

 The Commandant staff has recently developed a plan for support that "optimizes the organization, administration, recruiting, instruction, training, and readiness of the Coast Guard Reserve" known as Reserve Force Readiness System (RFRS).
 This program will improve the administrative and training readiness of the reserve force.
 The plans for improvements in funding and full-time support billets for the reserve force are being evaluated during 2009 and full implementation will be phased in over the next four years.

 In 2000, the Coast Guard Reserve was deployed to the Middle East in response to the USS Cole bombing.
-The Coast Guard Reserve was also activated in response to the September 11 attacks and Hurricane Katrina during the early to mid 2000s.
-The Coast Guard Reserve's most recent deployments were responses to the 2010 Haiti earthquake, the Deepwater Horizon oil spill and Hurricane Sandy as well as Hurricane Ian.
+The Coast Guard Reserve was also activated in response to the 11 September attacks and Hurricane Katrina during the early to mid 2000s.

+Recent deployments of the Coast Guard Reserve include the 2010 Haiti earthquake, the Deepwater Horizon oil spill, Hurricane Sandy, Hurricane Ian, the Mexico–United States border crisis, the MV Golden Ray incident, COVID-19 Response, and the Francis Scott Key bridge collapse.

 Organization

-The Coast Guard reservist normally trains two days a month and may perform up to 12 days of Active Duty for Training (ADT) a year.
-The Coast Guard Reserve has 6,293 men and women in service, most of them integrated directly with regular Coast Guard units.
+The Coast Guard Reservist normally trains two days a month in a drill status and may perform up to 12 days of active duty Annual Training (AT) a year.
+Short of mobilization recall for war or national emergencies, opportunities exist for additional active duty under Active Duty for Training (ADT), Active Duty for Operational Support (ADOS) or Active Duty Special Work (ADSW).
+The Coast Guard Reserve has 6,293 men and women in service, most of them integrated directly with regular active duty Coast Guard units.

+One of the significant organizational elements of the USCG Reserve are its Port Security Units, each PSU is staffed by 140 reservists and 6 active-duty personnel (one officer and 5 first-class petty officers).The officer may or may not be a reservist.
+Personnel prepare for contingency operations during weekend drills and normally participate in exercises and specialized training during their annual active-duty training (ADT).

+There are 8 Port Security Units: